driedfruit/jenkins-minimal-perfect-hash/README.md

 >	Slow mode.
 Take more time generating the perfect hash in hopes of making
 	tab[] as small as possible.

+#### Prefix

+For your convinience, you could specify a prefix, which would affect the names of the generated files and the structs within.
+This is useful if you're including `perfect` in your build process.

 ### Examples and Performance